 Is customer service important in your business?
 Do you truly believe in and are committed to providing great service?

 If you answered “yes” to the 2 questions above, then we hope this article has given you some great ideas to work with.
-You may want to check out more stories in the book Delivering Happiness: A Path to Profits, Passion, and Purpose, or register free for more business/ personal development tips !
+You may want to check out more stories in the book or register for free for more business/ personal development tips !